 This selectivity makes it more difficult, but I prefer to maintain my integrity (I wouldn’t feel good recommending junk because someone is paying me) and I also maintain my readers’ trust.

-Whenever I share my favorite outdoor or travel gear, recommend books or movies, or online courses that I use and love, I include a special affiliate link.
+Whenever I share my favorite outdoor or travel gear, recommend books or movies, hotels, tours, or online courses that I use and love, I include a special affiliate link.

 This means that if you click through and decide to make a purchase, I earn a small commission (percentage based) at no additional cost to you.